Guardian Children's Fiction Prize

-DiCamillo and Flora & Ulysses won the annual Newbery Medal from the American Library Association as the most distinguished US children's book published during 2013.

-Torday was inspired to write books by the success of his father, Paul Torday (1946–2013), whose first book was published in 2006 when he was 59 years old.

-Latest rendition

-Rebecca Stead of New York City won the 2013 Guardian Prize, covering books published August 2012 to July 2013, for Liar & Spy, which was published by Andersen Press in the UK and Wendy Lamb Books in the US.
-Stead became the first winning writer from outside the British Commonwealth in the second year that all new children's books published in Britain were eligible.

 History

 The prize was established in 1965 as the "only children's book award made to writers by their fellow authors"(2005 shortlist) and inaugurated by the 1967 award to Leon Garfield for Devil in the Fog (Constable & Co., 1966).
 Through the 2000 prize, announced 28 March, it recognised one book published in the UK during the preceding calendar year.

 Between the 1999/2000 and 2000/2001 cycles, the prize schedule was rearranged to culminate in October during Booktrust Children's Book Week. "[F]iction for children aged seven and above, published in the UK between January 2000 and September 2001" (21 months) was eligible for the 2001 prize.
 Publishers were required to submit no more than ten entries by April 30.

 At the same time, a summer program was inaugurated, using the newspaper's educational website and featuring a longlist announced in July.
 The program initially comprised merely an opportunity to vote for longlist favourites, comments by the judges to guide summer reading, and advice on "how to build a classic library of children's books".(2001 longlist) A version of the ongoing Young Critics contest was inaugurated in 2002 and the program has expanded since then to include online discussion and author interviews and appearances.
 Meanwhile, announcement of the longlist has advanced to late May or early June and announcement of the winner has retreated to November.